jamesshapiro/new-component/README.md

 ## Platform Support

 This has only been tested in macOS.
 I think it'd work fine in linux, but I haven't tested it.
 Windows is a big question mark.
+Note: now also works in Ubuntu on WSL!
 <br />

 ## Development